reactivemarbles/DynamicData/README.md

 			      innerCache.AddOrUpdate(myItems);
 			  });
 ```
-If `myCache` is to be exposed publicly it can be made read only `.AsObservableCache`
+If `myCache` is to be exposed publicly it can be made read only using `.AsObservableCache`

 ```cs
 IObservableCache<TObject,TKey> readonlyCache = myCache.AsObservableCache();